IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

     ```
 ​
 - Adminssion request to the protected resources is blocked at Mutating Admission Webhook, and the request is allowed only when the valid signature on the resource in the request is provided.
 - Signer can be defined for each namespace independently.
-Signer for cluster-scope resources can be also defined. (see [sign policy](README_CONFIG_SIGNER_POLICY.md).)
+Signer for cluster-scope resources can be also defined. (see [Sign Policy](README_CONFIG_SIGNER_POLICY.md).)
-- Signature is provided in the form of separate signature resource or annotation attached to the resource. (see [resource signature](README_RESOURCE_SIGNATURE.md))
+- Signature is provided in the form of separate signature resource or annotation attached to the resource. (see [How to Sign Resources](README_RESOURCE_SIGNATURE.md))
 - Integrity Enforcer admission controller is installed in a dedicated namespace (e.g. `integrity-enforcer-ns` in this document).
 It can be installed by operator. (see installation instructions)
 ​
 ---